MaxHalford/taxi-demo-rp-mz-rv-rd-st/README.md

 🍥 Materialize consumes the pick-up and drop-off topics from Redpanda, and does stream processing on top.
 It keeps track of the system as a whole, builds aggregate features in real-time, and monitors the model's predictive performance.

-🌊 A River model is listening to Materialize for taxi pick-ups.
-It makes a prediction each time a taxi departs.
-The prediction is sent to Redpanda, and then gets picked up by Materialize.
+🌊 Several River models are listening to Materialize for taxi pick-ups.
+Each one makes a prediction for every taxi that departs.
+The predictions is sent to Redpanda, and then get picked up by Materialize.

-🔮 The River model is also listening to Materialize for taxi drop-off.
+🔮 The River models are also listening to Materialize for taxi drop-offs.
 Each time a taxi arrives, Materialize joins the original features with the trip duration.
-This labelled sample is fed into the River model.
+This labelled sample is fed into each River model.

-📮 The [inference](inference/) and [learning](learning/) services coordinate with one another by storing the model in a Redis instance.
-The latter acts as a primitive model store.
+📮 The [inference](inference/) and [learning](learning/) services coordinate with one another thanks to a Redis instance where the models are stored.
+Redis thus acts as a primitive model store.

 💅🏻 Streamlit is used to monitor the overall system in real-time.